matthew-l-weber/br2-pirouter/README.md

 ## Overview
 This repository contains a so-called *external tree* for using with Buildroot.
 With the help of the latter, it produces a minimalistic embedded Linux system, configured to work as a router, a stateful firewall, and a wireless access point.

+## Hardware
+The system runs on Raspberry Pi models 1 and 2, equipped with a Realtek rtl8188eu Wi-Fi USB dongle, and with an external Ethernet switch capable of 802.1q VLAN tagging.

 ## Kernel
 The kernel supports the essential hardware only, and its feature set is reduced almost to the bare minimum.
 Here are some of its peculiarities: